-The convenience store will be an $8 \text{ m} \times 7 \text{ m}$ space which consists of a product display area, cashier area, restroom area, aisles, and a backyard area.
-The cashier area will have a counter.
-The product display area will include display cases and bookshelves.
-Detailed information about the layout, counter and display cases inside the convenience store will be provided in a separate document.
+The convenience store will be approximately 10m×10m space which consists of a product display area, cashier area, eat-in area, restroom area, aisles, and a backyard area.
+The cashier area will have a counter, and the product display area will include display case.
+Detailed information about the layout, counter, and display case inside the convenience store will be provided in a separate document.

-Participants are not allowed to make changes to the layout inside the convenience store during the renovations such as rearranging the display cases in the aisles
+Participants will not be allowed to make changes to the layout inside the convenience store during the renovation time such as rearranging the display case in the aisles.